Everything you need to know about the 28-Day Pre-Charge Bail Limit

 25 Apr 2017

 On 3rd April 2017, under the new Policing and Crime Act 2017, the Government introduced a new 28-day pre-charge bail limit.
-Paige Daly, a paralegal at Richard Nelson LLP, takes a look at what this means in practice.
+Steve Roberts, a Partner at Richard Nelson LLP, takes a look at what this means in practice.

-The government has issued a 28-day police bail time limit, during which the police can carry out their enquiries under the Policing and Crime Act 2017.
+Under the Policing and Crime Act 2017, police bail can last a maximum of 28 days, during which the police and carry out their enquiries.
 This means that if you are released on police bail, it should take no longer than a month for a decision to be made.

 Previously under the Police and Criminal Evidence Act 1984 (PACE), there was no legal limit on how long a suspect could be bailed for other than where minor offences needed to be charged within six months of the commission of the offence.